Quick Links

 2. Increase employee productivity so that they are not spending a lot of time on data entry to create a requisition.

-Here is what a sample requisition form is like:
+Here is what a sample requisition form looks like:

 Purchase_requisition_user